armandojhc/ExpressNoteTaker/README.md

 Step 3 - Click on the text space that has a "Note Title" and "Note Text"  place holder text and enter the title and note content.
 ![Alt text](/assets/Screenshot3.jpg)

 Step 4 - Click the SAVE icon at the top right corner of the screen.
-This icon is what sends the request to the server to add the note that the user types in to the "data-base" , which in this case the data base is actually an array of objects located in the db.json file.
+This icon is what sends the request to the server to add the note that the user types in to the "database" , which in this case the data base is actually an array of objects located in the db.json file.

 ![Alt text](/assets/Screenshot4.jpg)